parts of speech final

 Example words:

-to, at, after, on,
+to, at,

 Example sentences: